Fields' day: No. 3 Ohio State routs No. 2 Clemson 49-28 - WHIZ News

 Fields came out for one play and returned to immediately throw a 9-yard touchdown pass to Chris Olave that made it 28-14.

-“I took a big shot … but what really kept me going was my brothers, and my love for them,” Fields said.
-“I’d do anything for these guys.”
+“My body’s pretty beat up, but I’m happy,” Fields said.
+“I know I’m going to be feeling it tomorrow, but it was worth it.”

-Fields went to the injury tent with Ohio State athletic trainers on Clemson’s next possession, which didn’t last long.
+Fields went to the injury tent with Ohio State athletic trainers on Clemson’s next possession.
+He said afterward that he got a shot for the pain, but it still hurt after almost every throw.

-Fields was right back out there on the Buckeyes next drive.
-He took another hit on a scramble and slowly got up.
-After each play he moved gingerly, but with Trey Sermon running hard and the Buckeyes providing good protection, Fields continued to carve up the Tigers.
+He was right back out there on the Buckeyes’ next drive.
+After each play he moved gingerly, but with Trey Sermon running hard and Ohio State providing good protection, Fields continued to carve up the Tigers.

 He hit Ruckert for a 12-yard score with 11 seconds left in the half.

-A year after blowing 16-0 first-half lead in last year’s excruciating semifinal loss to Clemson, the Buckeyes handed the Tigers their largest halftime deficit (21) since the 2012 Orange Bowl against West Virginia (29 points).
+A year after blowing a 16-0 first-half lead in an excruciating semifinal loss to Clemson, the Buckeyes handed the Tigers their largest halftime deficit (21) since the 2012 Orange Bowl against West Virginia (29 points).

-The second half started with Clemson looking like it might have another comeback in it.
-Fields was intercepted in the Tigers’ end zone and Lawrence came back with an 80-yard touchdown drive to cut it to 35-21.
+The second half started with Clemson looking as though it might have another comeback in store.
+Fields was intercepted in the Tigers end zone and Lawrence came back with an 80-yard touchdown drive to cut it to 35-21.

 Nervous time for the Buckeyes?
 Not for long.
 Fields threw a perfectly placed bomb to Olave for a 56-yard touchdown pass that made it 42-21 with 4:55 left in the third quarter.